ananya-singhB/traffic-light/README.md

 # traffic-light

-This small React traffic light application simulates a traffic light system that automatically cycles through red, yellow, and green signals while allowing users to manually change the signal using a dropdown menu.
-It utilizes the useState hook to manage the current signal and the useEffect hook to update the signal at specified intervals (5 seconds for red and green, 2 seconds for yellow).
-The UI visually represents the active light and includes a selector for user input, making it an interactive demonstration of state management and effects in React.
+This small React code implements a traffic light simulation that cycles through red, yellow, and green signals.
+The traffic light state is managed using the useState hook, with an initial configuration for each light's duration and the next light in the sequence.

+**Key Features**:
+**Automatic Cycling:** The traffic light changes automatically based on preset timers (5 seconds for red and green, 2 seconds for yellow) using the useEffect hook to set an interval.
+**Custom Signal Setting:** Users can manually change the active signal and its timer using a dropdown menu and input field, allowing for dynamic adjustments to the traffic light behavior.
+**Visual Representation:** The active light is highlighted while inactive lights are displayed in gray.

+The user interface consists of:

+> A display of the current traffic lights.
+> A selector to choose a new signal and set a custom timer.

+This interactive component effectively simulates traffic light functionality with an option for customization.